intersystems/ipm/README.md

 If you install IPM on an instance without the legacy 0.7.x version, IPM is only installed to the current namespace.

 * To retain the old behavior where %IPM routines and classes mapped across all namespaces, run `zpm "enable -map -globally`.
 This is automatically performed when upgrading from a legacy version and can be undone by running `zpm "unmap -globally"`.
 * You can optionally choose to map IPM repositories across namespaces with `zpm "enable -map -repos -namespaces NS1,NS2,NS3` or `zpm "enable -map -repos -globally`.
-Repositories are only mapped if %IPM classes and rountines are also mapped from the same namespace.
+Repositories are only mapped if %IPM classes and routines are also mapped from the same namespace.
-* As a convenience command, `zpm "enable -community"` will make IPM behave essentially the same as legeacy versions (v0.7.x) by setting up the the community registry and maping %IPM routines and classes, as well IPM repository settings to all namespaces.
+* As a convenience command, `zpm "enable -community"` will make IPM behave essentially the same as legacy versions (v0.7.x) by setting up the the community registry and maping %IPM routines and classes, as well IPM repository settings to all namespaces.

 ## Installing ObjectScript Package Manager Client: